 Start-up Solution When I apply power to the track my engine doesn't do anything.
 No lights, no sound, no nothing.
-Check to see if that section of track has power.
-Use a voltmeter or a lit passenger car.
+Check to see if that section of track has power Use a voltmeter or a lit passenger car.
 Slide the engine a couple of feet in either direction, you may have a bad track section Have you got that section electrically isolated with a toggle switch or other device?
 Sound Solution I have no sound from my engine, but my lights are on and it moves just fine.
 Check the volume pot on your tender.
-Full CW = Max volume There's a crackling sound from my engine.
-Check to see if a screw or some other material hasn't lodged itself in the underside of the chassis or tender Make sure smoke volume pot is turned full CW Smoke Solution My engine isn't smoking at all.
-Make sure smoke volume pot is turned full CW If you just filled it with smoke fluid sometimes the fluid can make a seal in the stack.
+Full CW = Max volume There's a crackling sound from my engine Check to see if a screw or some other material hasn't lodged itself in the underside of the chassis or tender Make sure smoke volume pot is turned full CW Smoke Solution My engine isn't smoking at all Make sure smoke volume pot is turned full CW If you just filled it with smoke fluid sometimes the fluid can make a seal in the stack.
 Blow down the stack to clear the air bubble Check the Tender/Boiler drawbar connection.
-You've got to have them locked together My engine's smoke output is low.
-If you've been running your engine in DCS or DCC mode the smoke may have gotten set to Low or Med.
+You've got to have them locked together My engine's smoke output is low If you've been running your engine in DCS or DCC mode the smoke may have gotten set to Low or Med.
 With the engine running in DCS or DCC set the smoke back to High.
-It'll remember what you last set it as when you run it again in Conventional DC Check for an obstruction in the smoke stack Add 10-12 drops of smoke fluid
+It'll remember what you last set it as when you run it again in Conventional DC My engine's smoke output is low If you've been running your engine in DCS or DCC mode the smoke may have gotten set to Low or Med.
+With the engine running in DCS or DCC set the smoke back to High.
+It'll remember what you last set it as when you run it again in

 Lights Solution One of my lights is out.
 Most likely you had been running the engine in DCC or DCS mode and toggled that light off.
 Put it back into one of those modes and turn that light back on.
 The engine will remember that when you run it again in Conventional DC.
 None of my lights are on.
 Could be the same reason as "One of my lights is out" Is the engine getting power?
 Check to see if there if voltage on the track or move the engine a few feet in either direction.
-Motion Solution When I apply power to the track my engine starts up (lights and sound) but it won't move.
-Lower the track voltage then raise it again.
+Motion Solution When I apply power to the track my engine starts up (lights and sound) but it won't move Lower the track voltage then raise it again.
 The engine should start moving.
 If you apply greater than 9VDC quickly the engine will just sit there.
 Lowering it below 9VDC then raising it will get the engine moving.
 My engine hesitates at slow speeds.
 An engine may do this right out of the box if it has not been lubricated.
 Follow the lubrication instructions.
 Now go ahead and run it.
 New engines even after they are lubricated may take a little bit to get everything run in.
 Be a little patient and let it run for a bit.
 It should clear up shortly after lubricating and running.